phizzl3/Combine-PDFs/README.md

 pyinstaller --onefile --icon=.\combine-pdfs\icon\pdf_icon.ico .\combine-pdfs\combine_pdfs.py
 ```

-(Remove *--onefile* if having issues with Windows Defendor, etc. and see if that fixes the issue)
+(Remove *--onefile* if having issues with Windows Defender, etc. and see if that fixes the issue)

 Windows executable will be located in *dist* folder